gtm7712/team-project-d-2191-swen-261-11-d/docs/DesignDoc.md

 ## Executive Summary

-Web Checkers is a online, multiplayer web app that allows users to play checkers with one another.
+Web Checkers is an online, multiplayer web app that allows users to play checkers with one another.
-Users can sign in with a desired username and play against friends and strangers.
+Users can sign in with a desired username and play against friends or strangers.

 ### Purpose
 Provide a way for users to play checkers with their friends.
 The target user base would be all checkers lovers.